Mental and Physical Health Resources

 - CLL and the Emotional Impact of Watchful Waiting by Glenn Sabin

-Combatting Isolation and COVID-19
+Combatting Isolation and COVID-19 Specific

-If you are not already, CLL Society encourages you to join a CLL-specific Support Group which meets virtually once a month.
+If you are not already, CLL Society encourages you to join a CLL-specific Support Group which meets virtually about once a month.

 - Interview with 20-Year CLL Survivor Terry Evans about Joining Support Groups